Q.1 What is a Daniell cell?

 -0.46V -0.66V -0.20V - 0.44 V

-Identify in which case rusting will take place faster when coating is damaged.
+Identify in which case rusting will take place faster when the coating is damaged.

-Q.71 Why cannot aluminium metal be produced by the electrolysis of aqueous solution of aluminium salt?
+Q.71 Why cannot aluminium metal be produced by the electrolysis of an aqueous solution of aluminium salt?

 Answer: Yes, the tarnish due to silver sulphide will be removed by placing the tarnished ware in an aluminium pan.
 Actually, aluminium is a stronger reducing agent than silver.
 Therefore, it will reduce silver ions (Ag+) to metallic silver.
-It being silvery white in colour will get slowly deposited on the walls of the silver ware and the tarnish will be removed.
+It is silvery-white in colour will get slowly deposited on the walls of the silverware and the tarnish will be removed.
 Al(s)+3Ag+(aq)→Al3+(aq)+3Ag(s)

 e=(−0.71)−(−1.66)=0.95V is positive.